FatihSeida/depgraph_hsic_pruning/README.md

 setting ``reuse_baseline=False`` in ``TrainConfig`` if fresh baseline training is required.
 When the baseline step is skipped the pipeline performs a short forward pass on the first validation image so that a label is recorded for HSIC scoring.
-After this short pass ``pipeline.analyze_structure()`` must be called again so the dependency graph and hooks are rebuilt.
+The dependency graph is already available from the initial analysis, so calling ``pipeline.analyze_structure()`` again is unnecessary and will clear any collected activations and labels.

 ``DepgraphHSICMethod`` needs activations and labels obtained from a forward pass to compute pruning scores.
 When ``reuse_baseline=True`` the initial